neuroscout/neuroscout-docs/_sources/updates/2023-04-7-fetch_utils.md

 The new `pyns.fetch_utils` utilities make this process even easier by providing a simplified user interface, and performing common transformations to make the data readily usable.

 `fetch_predictors` allows users to fetch several predictors from any of the indexed datasets simultaneously using a simple API, and optionally apply transformations using the `pybids.modeling` tools (like you would in BIDS Stats Models).
-For example, you can easily resample the predictors to TR (which may be sampled at different rates), rescale them, and densify them (may be sparse) into an aligned timecourse.
+For example, you can easily resample the predictors to TR (which may be sampled at different rates), rescale them, and align them to the fMRI timecourse.

-`fetch_images` allows users to downloading preprocessed brain imaging time courses from any of the indexed datasets (with the help of [DataLad](https://www.datalad.org/) that align with the predictors.
+`fetch_images` allows users to download preprocessed brain imaging time courses from any of the indexed datasets (with the help of [DataLad](https://www.datalad.org/) that align with the predictors.

 With a set of predictors, and a set of brain imaging time courses, users can then easily fit any custom analysis they want using their favorite machine learning library, such as [nilearn](https://nilearn.github.io/stable/) or [scikit-learn](https://scikit-learn.org/stable/).